 Neural Network Toolbox on TensorFlow

-See some examples to learn about the framework:
+See some examples to learn about the framework.
+Everything runs on multiple GPUs, because why not?

 - Generative Adversarial Network(GAN) variants, including DCGAN, InfoGAN, Conditional GAN, WGAN, BEGAN, DiscoGAN, Image to Image, CycleGAN.